mpurbo/MMPCoreDataHelper/README.md

 ## Copyright and License

 MMPCoreDataHelper is available under the MIT license.
 See the LICENSE file for more info.

-This library contains ideas and implementations adapted from ObjectiveRecord (https://github.com/supermarin/ObjectiveRecord).
+This library uses code adapted from ObjectiveRecord (https://github.com/supermarin/ObjectiveRecord).
 Copyright (c) 2014 Marin Usalj <http://supermar.in>